 Different mechanisms of failure require different mitigations, which also may depend on how the tainted data is to be used:

-Test potentially tainted data used in an arithmetic expression to ensure that it does not cause arithmetic overflow, divide by zero or buffer overflow
+Test potentially tainted data used in an arithmetic expression to ensure that it does not cause arithmetic overflow, divide by zero or buffer overflow.

-Check integer data used to allocate memory or other resources to ensure that it wo not cause resource exhaustion
+Check integer data used to allocate memory or other resources to ensure that it wo not cause resource exhaustion.

 Check strings passed to system functions to ensure that they are well formed and have an expected structure.